 Diffusion guided generation (also called inference-time guidance) refers to the technique to guide the sampling trajectory of the pre-trained diffusion to generate target data \citep{10081412,chen2024overview}.
 The key advantage of this approach is that it does not require updating the model parameters, which is computationally expensive, especially for large models.

 \cite{dhariwal2021diffusion} proposed classifier guidance.
-However, it requires a guidance model that trained on noisy images with different noise scales, which generally not readily available and often requires training from scratch for each domain. \cite{chung2022diffusion,bansal2023universal,he2023manifold} extend the classifier guidance by using a differentiable objective function that is defined only for clean data.
-Instead of using noisy images, the predicted clean images at each sampling steps are used as the input for the guidance objective function.
+However, it requires a guidance model trained on noisy images with different noise scales, which is generally not readily available and often requires training from scratch for each domain. \cite{chung2022diffusion,bansal2023universal,he2023manifold} extend the classifier guidance by using a differentiable objective function defined only for clean data.
+Instead of using noisy images, the predicted clean images at each sampling step are used as the input for the guidance objective function.
 In this way, the guidance process can operate on the clean image space.
-While the predicted clean image is naturally imperfect, empirically it still provide informative feedback to guide image generation \citep{bansal2023universal}.
+While the predicted clean image is naturally imperfect, empirically it still provides informative feedback to guide image generation \citep{bansal2023universal}.

-However, this approximation can harm image quality. \cite{bansal2023universal} proposed universal guidance that comprises of backward guidance followed by a self-recurrence step to preserve image quality.
+However, this approximation can harm image quality. \cite{bansal2023universal} proposed universal guidance that comprises backward guidance followed by a self-recurrence step to preserve image quality.
 On the other hand, \cite{he2023manifold} leverages the differentiability of a well-trained auto-encoder to project the image to the data manifold and thus preserve image quality during the guidance process.
 Instead of guiding the sampling trajectory, \cite{karunratanakul2024optimizing,eyring2024reno} treat the diffusion process as a black-box and only optimize the initial (prior) noise.

 While the aforementioned approaches assume a differentiable objective function, \cite{lu2023contrastive} tackles black-box objective $f$ by learning a differentiable proxy neural network $h$ to match their gradients, i.e., $\nabla f \approx \nabla h$. \cite{li2024derivative} eliminates the need for a differentiable proxy model by employing importance sampling weighted by the objective values during the sampling process.
-Most recently, DNO~\citep{tang2024tuning} proposes optimize the diffusion noise sequence by using ZO-SGD~\citep{nesterov2017random} to tackle black-box objective function.
+Most recently, DNO~\citep{tang2024tuning} proposes optimizing the diffusion noise sequence by using ZO-SGD~\citep{nesterov2017random} to tackle the black-box objective function.
 However, it runs at the instance level; namely, each run only produces one image.